 Where we stayed

 Accommodations in San Francisco, both hotels and Airbnb alike, are generally exorbitantly expensive.
 Even outside of high season, I was looking at places charging an average of $300 to $500 USD per night.
-There are more budget friendly options further out of the downtown core or in sketchier neighborhoods like the infamous Tenderloin, but I needed a place close to the conference hall and this was not a trip to rough it in lower grade options, especially since I’m writing off the hotel bill as a business expense.
+There are more budget friendly options further out of the downtown core, but those were either too far from the conference hall or located in sketchy neighbourhoods like the infamous Tenderloin.

 I ended up at the Grand Hyatt Union Square which is centrally located in downtown San Francisco.
 It is a chain hotel so has a generic look and amenities, but was a good choice as it had convenient access to popular tourist spots, shopping, and public transit.
 The city view room was large and very clean.
 Pricing was typical for the area and hotel rating (4 stars), at around $430 USD per night.